-Recommended for students who earned a grade of "B" or better in Chemistry Honors or grade of "A" or better in Chemistry Academic and a "B" or higher in Algebra II.
+Recommended for students who earned a grade of "B" or higher in Chemistry Honors or an "A" in Chemistry Academic with a teacher recommendation

 AP Chemistry is intended as a course for those students who are interested in pursuing a career in science and engineering and have the interest and ability to study college level material in high school.
-This course covers the major topics of the first year college chemistry curriculum including in-depth treatments of atomic theory, bonding theory, acids and bases, thermodynamics, equilibrium and oxidation-reduction.
+This course covers the major topics of the first-year college chemistry curriculum including in-depth treatments of atomic theory, bonding theory, acids and bases, thermodynamics, equilibrium and oxidation-reduction.
 A heavy emphasis will be placed on problem solving and laboratory investigation.
 Students who select AP Chemistry should be self-disciplined and of the maturity level expected for a college level course.
 Students who complete this course are expected to take the AP examination; students who pass this exam secure between 8 and 10 college credits.
 A graphing calculator (TI-83+) is required for AP Chemistry.
 This course includes 2 lab periods.
 (7 periods)